Cycling in the Pyrenees – a helpful guide for your holiday

 You can catch a train to Bordeaux via the high-speed TGV or into Toulouse on the regional network.
 Access to the Atlantic coast is also possible by train.
 The city sits just off the A64 autoroute which will take you to Toulouse or Bayonne and is also close to the A65 which heads north to Bordeaux.
 The airport at Pau is located just outside the city and offers primarily domestic flights within France.

 The town of Laruns sits at the base of the eastern side of Col d’Aubisque at the end of a valley and 40km to the south of Pau.
-It serves as the base to plenty of challenging riding in the area.
-Being in a valley there are less options for flatter less challenging route but the valley itself provides gentler gradients.
-The town has a population just over 1,100 and is much smaller than the other 2 options but still has everything you need to make it a great option for your cycling base.
+It serves as the base for plenty of challenging riding in the area.
+Being in a valley there are fewer options for flatter less challenging routes but the valley itself provides gentler gradients.
+The town has a population of just over 1,100 and is much smaller than the other 2 options but still has everything you need to make it a great option for your cycling base.

 Climbs in this region: Col du Tourmalet, Col d’Aubisque, Col du Soulor, Hautacam, Luz Ardiden, Col d’Aspin, Horquette d’Ancizan, Col de Tentes, Cirque de Tromouse, Col du Spandelles, Col de Couraduque, Col de Borderes, Pont d’Espagne, Cambasque